 Enhanced Networking enables you to get significantly higher packet per second (PPS) performance, lower network jitter and lower latencies.
 This feature uses a new network virtualization stack that provides higher I/O performance and lower CPU utilization compared to traditional implementations.
 In order to take advantage of Enhanced Networking, you should launch an HVM AMI in VPC, and install the appropriate driver.
 Enhanced Networking is currently supported in C3, C4, C5, M4, M5, R4, R5, I2, and I3 instances.
 For instructions on how to enable Enhanced Networking on EC2 instances, see the Enhanced Networking on Linux and Enhanced Networking on Windows tutorials.
 To learn more about this feature, check out the Enhanced Networking FAQ section.

 Auto Recovery is an Amazon EC2 feature that is designed to increase instance availability.
 You can automatically recover supported instances when a system impairment is detected.
-You can enable your Auto Recovery for an instance by creating an AWS CloudWatch alarm.
+You can enable your Auto Recovery for an instance by creating an Amazon CloudWatch alarm.
 Auto Recovery keeps your existing instance running and automatically recovers your instance on new underlying hardware, if needed, so you do not generally need to migrate to a new instance.
 Instance recovery is subject to underlying limitations, as reflected in the Instance Recovery Troubleshooting documentation.
 To learn more or to get started, please visit the Auto Recovery documentation.

 Using Amazon EC2 to Run Instances

 Amazon EC2 allows you to set up and configure everything about your instances from your operating system up to your applications.
 An Amazon Machine Image (AMI) is simply a packaged-up environment that includes all the necessary bits to set up and boot your instance.
 Your AMIs are your unit of deployment.
 You might have just one AMI or you might compose your system out of several building block AMIs (e.g., webservers, appservers, and databases).
-Amazon EC2 provides a number of tools to make creating an AMI easy including the AWS Management Console.
+Amazon EC2 provides a number of tools to make creating an AMI easy including the Amazon Web Services Management Console.

 You can also choose from a library of globally available AMIs that provide useful instances.
 For example, if you just want a simple Linux server, you can choose one of the standard Linux distribution AMIs.
 Once you have set up your account and uploaded your AMIs, you are ready to boot your instance.
 You can start your AMI on any number and any type of instance by calling the RunInstances API.